keift/blog/linux/use-nextdns.md

 ## ALTERNATIVE: NextDNS with Systemd-Resolved (Recommended)

-Using NextDNS in systemd distributions.
+Using NextDNS in Systemd distributions.

 ```shell
 # 🟥 Environment variables